kingsmanrip/ERPfinal/ERPfinal/DOCUMENTATION.md

 ### Test Framework

-The application includes a comprehensive test suite using pytest with the following main components:
+The application includes a comprehensive test suite using pytest with the following main components.
+As of April 2, 2025, all 51 automated tests are passing successfully with only some non-critical SQLAlchemy deprecation warnings:

 1. **Unit Tests**:
    - Model validation tests